kermitthedev/Physics-Aware-Soil-Moisture-ML/README.md

 *Inspired by Boyd et al. (2019) — "High Spatio-Temporal Resolution CYGNSS Soil Moisture Estimates Using Artificial Neural Networks"*

 ---
+(Further Findings are available in Findings.md, the continuation after the end of this file - Findings.md)

 ## Overview